Mother is playing with her little baby on the bed, baby is just getting teeth in

 Be A Role Model for Your Baby

-If you are stressed, angry, or sad your baby will respond to your emotions.
-Creating a space that is safe for your baby to explore the world around them and experience the highs and lows of their emotions and how to appropriately respond to those feelings is important for your child’s development.
-Take care of your physical and mental he
+Babies will respond to your emotions.
+Creating a space that is safe for your baby to explore the world around them and experience the highs and lows of their emotions is important for your child’s development.
+Remember, your child is learning by watching!
+When you model how to handle difficult emotions, good communication skills, and other healthy choices will encourage your child’s development as well.

 JENNIFER BRYERTON, Ma Ed., our Publisher and Editor-in-Chief, started her career in teaching, is a mom of four and Co-Founder of CharlottesvilleFamily.
 A believer in hands-on learning and an avid gardener.
 Beehives, a fruit & vegi plot, perennial borders and a chicken coop dot the family lawn west of Charlottesville.
 Jen also enjoys sharing travel, museums, theater performances and nature attractions with her family.